-- · Senior unsecured debt securities of Merrill Lynch & Co., Inc. - No payments prior to maturity. - The amount we will pay at maturity is linked to the monthly percentage changes in the values of the Nasdaq-100 Index during the term of the SUMS, subject to a maximum monthly percentage increase of 2.5% and the profit lock-in-amount. - Expected settlement date: August 30, 2004.
+- Senior unsecured debt securities of Merrill Lynch & Co., Inc. - There will be no payments prior to maturity and we cannot redeem the SUMS prior to maturity. - The amount we will pay at maturity is linked to the monthly percentage changes in the values of the Nasdaq-100 Index during the term of the SUMS, subject to a maximum monthly percentage increase of 2.5% and the profit lock-in-amount. - The SUMS are designed for investors who are willing to forego interest payments on the SUMS in exchange for the ability to participate in possible increases in the value of the Nasdaq-100 Index over the term of the SUMS. - · The SUMS will not be listed on any securities exchange. - Expected settlement date: August 31, 2004.